EASTWOOD WELDERS

 The Eastwood Company better known as just Eastwood started in 1978.
 Eastwood initially launched a tool catalog focused on DIY auto repairs.
 Then they pivoted into selling their own product; a spot weld gun in the 80s.

 Eastwood now sells a large variety of automotive repair and restoration tools from powder coating systems to welders for DIYers.
 Today we’re going to compare the Eastwood Welder offerings.
+Use the tool below to compare all the features across different Eastwood Welders:

 The right welder for the job will depend on the type of material you are welding.
 Eastwood carries the following types of welders: